eosrio/hyperion-docs/docs/chain.md

 ## Detailed description of the chains/example.config.json

 This section is a quick guide of config.json file.
-Here you gonna find a brief explanation of each parameter with its default value and a example of real usage.
+Here you gonna find a brief explanation of each parameter with its default value and an example of real usage.

 ### API Configuration